-- Assisting with the preparation of any Patient Information literature, which may be required, and identifying sources of further information. - Helping to ensure that the Guideline is sensitively and appropriately worded - 3.2.4 While it is not expected that patient/carer members will undertake the specific critical appraisal process for individual clinical questions, patient/carer members will be kept informed at all stages and invited to every meeting of the GDG.
-While much of the discussion at the meetings will be very clinically focussed, all members of the GDG are expected to use appropriate, and where possible accessible, language.
-Additional meetings involving the patient representatives and the co-chairs and members of the guideline group will be arranged to ensure the patient representatives have opportunity to discuss the content of the guideline as it develops.
+- Assisting with the preparation of any Patient Information literature, which may be required, and identifying sources of further information. - Helping to ensure that the Guideline is sensitively and appropriately worded - 3.2.4 While it is not expected that patient/carer members will undertake the specific critical appraisal process for individual clinical questions, patient/carer members will be kept informed at all stages.
+Meetings involving the patient representatives and the co-chairs and members of the guideline group will be arranged to ensure the patient representatives have opportunity to discuss the content of the guideline as it develops.